Help and FAQs

 How often is BMJ Learning updated?

 BMJ Learning publishes brand new content on a regular basis.
-We also review and update modules over a two year cycle, or sooner if there are changes to practice or guidelines, or if new studies are published.
+We also review and update modules regularly.
+This can occur sooner if there are changes to practice or guidelines, or if new studies are published.
 Your feedback also helps us keep the site up to date.

 Where does BMJ Learning get the content from?